SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/02-insert.md

 ## Insert One

-Insert an active model and get back the inserted `ActiveModel`.
-Its value is retrieved from database, so any auto-generated will be populated.
+Insert an active model and get back a fresh `ActiveModel`.
+Its value is retrieved from database, so any auto-generated fields will be populated.

 ```rust
 let pear = fruit::ActiveModel {